green7ea/blog/README.md

 |       18 | Text | main           | main                       |
 |        0 | Text | _Z3addPK3Numii | add(const Num *, int, int) |
 |        0 | Weak | _ZN3Num3addEii | Num::add(int, int)         |

+## Putting Things Together with Build Systems

+We don't want to remember and execute the build commands by hand (at least I don't).
+That's why we have build tools:

+- Make,
+- meson,
+- Autotools,
+- bazel,
+- CMake,
+- VisualStudio,
+- bash scripts,
+- etc.

+Generally, build tools do more or less but they all do a few things:

+- has a list of source files,
+- knows how to build the source files,
+- keeps a dependency graph to allow delta builds,
+- keeps a list of directories containing header files,
+- keeps a list of external libraries to link to (static/dynamic),
+- manages compiler flags (optimization level, warning level),
+- links an executable or library.

+Some build tools offer additional features:

+- program installation,
+- cross platform support,
+- cross compilation,
+- dependency installation (Maven, npm, cargo).

+Ideally, at the end of all this, we can quickly and easily generate the desired programs.

+We've been trying to generate the desired programs since at least 1972, have come close a few times but have never truly managed.
+Thankfully for this talk, most of the time, the compiler, linker and build system aren't to blame.